Erbar: Influence on other typefaces

-The success of Erbar inspired the creation of many new geometric sans-serif faces by competing foundries including Futura, Metro, Vogue, Spartan and Twentieth Century among others.
-Of these, Futura proved to be the most successful and this, along with Jakob Erbar's early death, the small size of Erbar's Ludwig & Mayer Foundry and the international reach of Futura's Bauer Type Foundry, led to Erbar becoming less well-known than Futura.
+The success of Erbar inspired the creation of many new geometric sans-serif faces by competing foundries, including Futura, Metro, Vogue, Spartan and Twentieth Century among others.
+Of those, Futura proved to be the most successful.
+That, Jakob Erbar's early death, the small size of Erbar's Ludwig & Mayer Foundry and the international reach of Futura's Bauer Type Foundry led to Erbar becoming less well known than Futura.

-Phosphor — an ultra-bold and inline display design similar to Erbar, but released first — was particularly popular, and several imitations and revivals were created.
+Phosphor, an ultra-bold and inline display that was design similar to Erbar but was released first, was particularly popular, and several imitations and revivals were created.

-Zhurnalnaya roublennaya (Журнальная рубленая) or Journal Grotesque was a Russian sans-serif created in the Soviet Union by Anatoly Schukin and others, and released from 1947 onwards, quite loosely inspired by Erbar and with Cyrillic and later Latin characters.
+Zhurnalnaya roublennaya (Журнальная рубленая), or Journal Grotesque, was a Russian sans-serif that was created in the Soviet Union by Anatoly Schukin and others and released from 1947 onwards, was quite loosely inspired by Erbar and with Cyrillic and later Latin characters.

 Digitisations

 A leading unofficial Erbar digitisation is Dunbar, released by CJ Dunn in late 2016 as an unofficial digitisation in a choice of x-heights named Dunbar Low, Dunbar Text and Dunbar Tall.
 It is also offered as a variable font, in which the x-height and the weight can be varied smoothly, and as such is the first variable font on sale.

 As of 2016, several Erbar digitisations exist under this name.
 URW++ has released a revival of seven weights (of the normal width only), and a "Neo Mini" digitisation optimised for small sizes, with an enlarged x-height and solid weight.
 Linotype has digitised light and bold weights of the condensed style.

 Stephen Coles, an expert on digital fonts, has been critical of the Erbar digitisations on the market, writing that "there is no recommendable digital version...existing revivals neither capture the spirit or breadth of the original family.
 Still, if you really have a Erbar hankering, URW’s version is the most complete."

 Because of Phosphor's popularity, several revivals exist independently of the latter Erbar rereleases (none of which include it), by Monotype and others.
 Phosphate, an unofficial revival created by Red Rooster Fonts, is bundled with OS X. Zamenhof, by CastleType, is a large revival inspired by Russian adaptations of the style.

 Zhurnalnaya roublennaya has itself been digitised by Grilli Type as GT Eesti and (much more loosely) for ParaType as Journal Sans by Olexa Volochay, Maria Selezeneva and Alexandra Korolkova.